Skip to Main Content

 Learn PTO policy requirements in your state

-PTO requirements differ by work location.
-Make sure your policies are compliant with all applicable state and local laws wherever you have employees.
+PTO requirements may differ by work location, state or city.
+Make sure your policies are compliant with all applicable state and local PTO laws wherever you have employees.
 To remain up to date and compliant, conduct an annual review of your PTO policies and make sure you’re aware of any new regulations relating to paid time off.
-Paycom has completed a state-by-state review of the most common PTO regulations, which can be found here.

 Determine the total number of days off

-This one may be obvious, but this blog post would be incomplete without touching on how many days off you should provide in your PTO policy.
-There are many ways to consider the number of days off to offer in your policy.
+The key decision for employers is how many PTO days to offer employees.
+There are a variety of ways to establish the number of days off to offer in your policy.
 We will discuss two common ways to determine PTO days.

-One method is by referring to the standards within your industry or labor market.
+One method is to benchmark your offering against peers within your industry or labor market.
 You may choose to lead (give more than the average), lag (give less than the average) or match what is considered standard in the market.
-Depending on your business strategy, each of these options may present distinct benefits or disadvantages.
+Depending on your business strategy, each of these options may present distinct benefits or disadvantages to attracting and retaining top talent.

 For example, if you are an established organization that has no problem attracting new hires and retaining your team members, you may choose to lag the market because you can afford to give less time off while still accomplishing your business goals.
 Conversely, if your company is not well known or is in an industry that is difficult to hire for, you may choose to lead the market and offer a more generous policy to entice new hires to join your team.

 Another way to choose the amount of PTO you provide involves more in-depth business analysis within your own company to determine how much time you can afford to pay your employees when they’re not productive.
-From a business perspective, you are paying for something (in this case, their time), but you are not receiving output benefit from that time.
+From a business perspective, you are paying for something (in this case, their time), but you are not receiving services from that time.
 How much of this can your business sustain based on your business model and projected revenue?
-Any PTO policy should be designed with the bottom line in mind.
+Any PTO policy should be designed to balance the employee experience and bottom-line impact.

 For example, a web design firm may charge their clients by the project but pay their employees a fixed salary or hourly rate.
 Employees who take paid time off, in this case, lose the company revenue for undelivered projects on top of the normal payroll expense.
-Your organization may be able to calculate how much time off you are able to afford, either organizationwide or by department, and then offer packages accordingly.
+Your organization may be able to calculate how much time off you are able to afford, either enterprisewide or by department, and then build the most appropriate package.

 PTO rollover and use-it-or-lose-it policies

-PTO rollover occurs when employees carry over some of their PTO into the following year because they didn’t use those PTO days in the preceding year.
-Use-it-or-lose-it policies are the opposite of PTO rollover, where employees’ PTO balances are wiped out at the end of the year.
-Each of these practices has its benefits and drawbacks.
+PTO rollover occurs when employees carry over some of their unused PTO into the following year, up to a certain cap.
+Use-it-or-lose-it policies are the opposite of PTO rollover, where employees’ PTO balances are reset to zero at the end of the year.
+Each of these practices has its own benefits and drawbacks.

-PTO rollover is great for employees who would like to save time and take a longer vacation after one or more years of adding to their reserve of PTO hours.
-This also allows employees more flexibility around how they use their time and protects the time they’ve earned from being wiped out.
-However, employees who aren’t taking advantage of their time off may experience burnout or a poor work-life balance while in the process of saving for a longer period of time off.
+PTO rollover is great for employees who would like to save some time and take a longer vacation after one or more years of saving up PTO hours.
+This also allows employees more flexibility around how they use their time and doesn’t penalize employees who must prioritize critical business projects during a peak season.
+It is important for leaders to ensure employees understand how much time off is available after they complete a project so they don’t experience burnout or a poor work-life balance.

 Use-it-or-lose-it policies encourage employees to take their available time off.
-This also allows employers to plan for leaves more consistently, as employees are not able to save up PTO over the years and take longer vacations.
-This also protects employers from having to pay out excessive policy accruals when an employee departs the company.
+This also allows employers to plan for the use of time more consistently, as employees are not able to save up PTO over the years and take extended time off.
+This also protects employers from having to pay out excessive policy accruals when an employee exits the company.
 On the negative side, employees may feel cheated if they don’t have the chance to take off the time they have been given because it was erased at the end of the year.
-Additionally, employees who are not able to save time off for one large period of leave may feel that they are missing out on opportunities where extended periods of leave are required.
+Clear communication, regular monitoring of accruals and timely reminders can help ensure employees understand how to maximize their PTO.

 PTO policy considerations and key points